salt-extensions/saltext-vault/docs/ref/configuration.md

 :::{note}
-This setting can be specified inside a minion's configuration as well and will override the master's default for the minion.
+This setting can be specified inside a minion's configuration as well and then overrides the master's default for the minion.

 Token lifecycle settings have significance for any authentication method, not just `token`.